NexPlayer/Android-SDK/properties.md

 Check the HTTP Request and Response headers length.

-If this property is set, NexPlayer will check the HTTP request and response headers, and send them through `onHTTPRequestandonHTTPResponse`.
+If this property is set, NexPlayer will check the HTTP request and response headers, and send them through `onHTTPRequest`and `onHTTPResponse`.

 **Type:** int